Eddie Bauer: Bankruptcies and reorganization

-2010–present
+2010–2021: Private equity ownership

 In October 2010, the company partnered with Airstream to launch a special-edition caravan.

 In June 2012, Damien Huang was named President and CEO of the company.

 In May 2013, Eddie Bauer joined Disney, Nike, Patagonia, Quiksilver, and Todd Oldham to be the first apparel brands to join the Otis Sustainability Alliance, a partnership between the fashion industry and higher education that aims to advance environmental, social and economic sustainability.

 In February 2014, Jos.
-A. Bank announced that it will acquire Eddie Bauer in a cash-and-stock deal valued at $825 million.
+A. Bank announced that it would acquire Eddie Bauer in a cash-and-stock deal valued at $825 million.
 However, in March 2014, it was announced that Men's Wearhouse announced the acquisition of Jos.
 A. Bank and terminated the deal with Eddie Bauer.

 In March 2018, Eddie Bauer showcased the Eddie Bauer PET collection in the Global Pet Expo, in collaboration with PetRageous Designs.

 In June 2018, Eddie Bauer merged with PacSun, also owned by Golden Gate, to form PSEB.

+2021–present: SPARC and Authentic Brands Group

 In June 2021, the company was acquired by Authentic Brands Group and SPARC Group LLC.

 In August 2022, the company partnered with Arrive to facilitate equipment rental and the resale of used equipment.

 In September 2022, Tim Bantle was named CEO of the company.

+Its flagship store is in Bellevue at Bellevue Square.
+In addition to the three sales channels, the company operates a distribution and fulfillment center in Groveport, Ohio; an IT facility in Westmont, Illinois; and a distribution center in Vaughan, Ontario.

 Legal issues

-Racism allegations

-In 1998, the company settled a lawsuit that accused a security guard at a store of improperly accusing a young black male of shoplifting and detaining him and his friends.